-The Remuneration Report in the 2020 Annual Report sets out how the Board evaluates the performance of the CEO and other key senior executives, including how we assess Risk and Reputation, Financial and Discipline, Customer, and People and Culture measures.
+The Remuneration Report in the 2021 Annual Report sets out how the Board evaluates the performance of the CEO and other key senior executives, including how we assess Risk, Customer, People and Culture, and Financial Discipline and Operational Resilience measures.

-Relevant senior executive evaluations have been undertaken in respect of the 2020 financial year in accordance with this process.
+Relevant senior executive evaluations have been undertaken in respect of the 2021 financial year in accordance with this process.

-4.6 2020 evaluation processes undertaken
+4.6 2021 evaluation processes undertaken

-This year, the Board utilised the services of an independent external facilitator to assist it with the evaluation of the Board and of the Directors.
-This included interviewing each of the Directors and key members of senior management.
-The Board has discussed the outcomes of the review and is discussing potential improvements to the operations of the Board and its Committees.
+In 2020, the Board utilised the services of an independent external facilitator to assist it with the evaluation of the Board and of the Directors.
+The 2021 financial year evaluation is being conducted internally.
+As at the time of this report, the 2021 evaluations of the Chairman, Non-Executive Directors, the Board and Board Committees were in the process of being undertaken and will be completed by the end of the year.